• Home

 Of course, asking voters (the Peterson Foundation surveyed more than 1,000 people) whether they are concerned by debt levels produces something of a foregone conclusion: In a perfect world, many would choose debt levels to be lower—whether or not voters would support the economic measures needed to improve deficits is another matter.

 Despite the fact that potential cost-cutting initiatives to rebalance the books may prove unpopular, it seems politicians are also supportive of targets to reduce deficit levels.
-Last month, Representatives Bill Huizenga (R-MI) and Scott Peters (D-CA), co-chairs of the Bipartisan Fiscal Forum (BFF) introduced a Congressional resolution on how government “should reduce and maintain the Federal unified budget deficit at or below 3% of GDP.”
+Last month, Representatives Bill Huizenga (R-Mich.) and Scott Peters (D-Calif.), cochairs of the Bipartisan Fiscal Forum (BFF), introduced a congressional resolution on how government “should reduce and maintain the federal unified budget deficit at or below 3% of GDP.”

-“Congress should adopt a fiscal target to reduce the Federal budget deficit [the target] or less as soon as possible and no later than the end of fiscal year 2030,” the resolution reads.
-“Following the achievement of the target, Congress should continue to pursue further deficit reduction with the goal of achieving a balanced Federal budget.”
+“Congress should adopt a fiscal target to reduce the federal budget deficit … as soon as possible and no later than the end of fiscal year 2030,” the resolution reads.
+“Following the achievement of the target, Congress should continue to pursue further deficit reduction with the goal of achieving a balanced federal budget.”

 Join us at the Fortune Workplace Innovation Summit May 19–20, 2026, in Atlanta.
 The next era of workplace innovation is here—and the old playbook is being rewritten.
 At this exclusive, high-energy event, the world’s most innovative leaders will convene to explore how AI, humanity, and strategy converge to redefine, again, the future of work.
 Register now.